ghana04/blog/content/blog/2024/thoughts-on-life.md

 ## Alive outside but dead inside

-At this point I want to make some distinctions.
+At this point I want to make a distinction:
 We can have a thriving garden and a happy family and still be dead in God’s sight.

 When God told Adam that He will die if he eats of the forbidden fruit, He wasn’t talking just about biological death.